tushirpruthi/awsdevops/README.md

 # code-deploy-udemy
-This repository contains all the resources used in the Udemy course.
+This repository contains all the resources used in YouTube Tutorials.